 This is a cowl which covered the engine that pushed the car to victory countless times.
 How cool is that?

 There’s obviously much more to cover with this build, but Kazuki-san has asked that it’s kept secret until the car is finished.
-For now, let’s just be happy that another 935 K4 is being brought into existence.
+For now, let’s just be happy that he’s building such a cool replica.